 Each year the Army offers a variety of full scholarship programs to those young men and women who have demonstrated outstanding academic scholarship and leadership potential.
-Four year scholarships are awarded incoming freshmen through national merit competition.
 Three year and two year scholarships are available on either a national competitive basis or directly through the Professor of Military Science.
 Scholarships provide full tuition to both resident and out of state students, textbooks, materials and laboratory fees in addition to a \$100.00 a month tax free allowance.
 As opposed to nonscholarship candidates, scholarship students serve one additional year on active duty.